Ayms/bitcoin-transactions/README.md

 This module is not trivial at all, the bitcoin protocol and formats do not make things easy, it is not recommended (neither authorized by the license) to try to modify anything, if you send wrong transactions to the network at best you will be immediately banned by the nodes for one day and at worse you could send transactions that could spend your funds at a wrong place

 Should this project be funded the fees will be removed and full open source license will apply

+<b>Please note that due to rounding issues there is always a satoshi floating around that will go to the network, this is a minor issue that we will not correct in order not to change all of our test vectors</b>

 ## Installation